fbpx

 • licensees do not use client information to advance their own interests.

-Third, the Future of Financial Advice (FOFA) reforms impose new obligations not only on licensees but individual advisers to reduce the risk that conflicts of interest lead to poor consumer outcomes through inappropriate advice.
+Third, individual advisers have their own obligations (outside of those of the licensee) to reduce the risk that conflicts of interest lead to poor consumer outcomes through inappropriate advice.
 These obligations include:

 Tips for managing conflicts of interest

-So, if ASIC’s Report 562 and the recent outcomes arising from the Banking Royal Commission has sparked you into dusting off and reviewing the management of your conflicts of interests, you may want to consider the following tips:
+So, if ASIC’s decision to revamp RG 181 has you thinking of dusting off and reviewing the management of your conflicts of interests, you may want to consider the following tips:

 • remuneration of staff